Tax Planning in Fort Worth, TX

 • Review the Retirement Plans You Offer Employees —

 Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
-The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Fort Worth, TX about how these changes impact tax planning.
+With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Fort Worth, TX about retirement plan tax benefits is recommended.

 If you’re a high-earning business owner with high-income employees, a Cash Balance Pension Plan could be advantageous, though it requires large contributions.